The most prominent part of Virgo, the Virgin, spreads to the

 brighter is reddish Mars, which moved through Virgo in the summer

 of 1999.
+North is up and to the right.
 To the right of center, a near-vertical line of

 three stars curves to the right, Vindemiatrix on top, Delta in the

 at the bottom.
 Porrima and the star down and to the right of it

 point at the autumnal equinox.
 Well up and to the right of Spica